Manufacturing

-How Are Walk In Tubs Made?
+Are Walk In Tubs Made?
 Acrylic or Gelcoat!

-Unlike the gel-coat fiberglass tub in this photo, tubs built using Premium High Gloss Acrylic, are easy to clean and will remain looking new for a lifetime.
+Unlike the gel-coat fiberglass tub in this photo.
+Tubs built using Premium High Gloss Acrylic, are easy to clean and will remain looking new for a lifetime.

 Difference Between Acrylic and Gel-coat Surface